Skip to main content

 The European Union Deforestation Regulation (EUDR)

-New requirements for companies that market, supply or export relevant commodities and products from the EU.
+New requirements for companies that place or supply to the EU market or export from the EU relevant commodities and products.

 What is the EU Deforestation Regulation (EUDR)?

-Regulation (EU) 2023/1115 of the European Parliament and of the Council on the making available on the Union market and the export from the Union of certain commodities and products associated with deforestation and forest degradation (the Deforestation Regulation), adopted on 31 May 2023, imposes new requirements on companies placing and/or supplying on the EU market or exporting outside the EU relevant commodities such as wood, rubber, cattle, cocoa, coffee, soya and palm oil, or relevant products that have been produced using them, such as tyres, furniture, chocolate, leather, clothing products and accessories made of natural rubber, paper packaging, and pallets (in case it is a separate product, not packaging material used exclusively to support, protect or transport another marketed product) etc. The complete list of relevant products is contained in Annex I of the Regulation.
+Regulation (EU) 2023/1115 of the European Parliament and of the Council on the placing on the Union market and export from the Union of certain commodities and products associated with deforestation and forest degradation (known as the Deforestation Regulation), adopted on 31 May 2023, imposes new requirements on companies placing and/or supplying to the EU market or exporting outside the EU relevant commodities, which are wood, rubber, cattle, cocoa, coffee, soy, and palm oil, or relevant products produced using them, such as tires, furniture, chocolate, leather, pipes, belts, seals made from natural rubber.
+Printed products (e.g., books, newspapers, leaflets) were excluded from the scope of the regulation based on the adopted changes, if they are standalone products.
+The complete list of relevant products is contained in Annex I of the regulation.

 Which companies are affected by EUDR?

-The EUDR will affect any natural or legal person who, in the course of business, places (imports) the relevant commodities or products listed above on the EU market or supplies the relevant commodities or products to or from the EU market (for distribution, consumption or use).
-It will therefore concern a large number of entities.
+The EUDR will impact every natural or legal person who, in the course of business, places (imports) the aforementioned relevant commodities or products on the EU market, supplies relevant commodities or products to the EU market (for distribution, consumption, or use), or exports them from it.

 What obligations does the EUDR impose?

-2. Traders (companies in the supply chain that supply these products for distribution, consumption or use on the EU market but are not operators) must obtain and keep information from operators for at least 5 years.
+2. Economic operators and traders who do not place relevant products on the EU market first (companies in the supply chain, which supply these products for distribution, consumption, or use on the EU market), are not required to submit their own due diligence declaration, but must ensure continuity with existing declarations and keep prescribed information for at least five years.

 What obligations does the EUDR impose?